DIYtranscriptomics/DIYtranscriptomics.github.io/syllabus/index.md

 <img src="images/kallisto.png" style="border:none;" />
 </div>

-**Feb 6th** — I know what you're thinking: "please stop talking already!"
-Wish granted.
-In this class we'll finally get down to the business of installing and using [Kallisto](https://pachterlab.github.io/kallisto/about), a new program for memory-efficient mapping of your raw reads to a reference transcriptome.
-You'll carry out this mapping in class, right on your laptop.
-While reads are being mapped, we'll discuss what's happening 'under the hood' with Kallisto and how this compares to more traditional alignment methods.
+**Feb 6th** — In this class we'll finally get down to the business of using [Kallisto](https://pachterlab.github.io/kallisto/about), software for memory-efficient mapping of your raw reads to a reference transcriptome.
+You'll carry out this mapping in class, right on your laptop, while we discuss what's happening 'under the hood' with Kallisto and how this compares to more traditional alignment methods.

 * __[Lecture slides](https://www.icloud.com/keynote/02_yytlVoDebEIXctpJFMIkrg#Lecture03%5FKallistoAlignments)__
 * __TA help__ - Hill rm 234 (library); 2-3pm